Endorsements

 House District 103 – Betsy Coffia

-How NURSES Endorse
+How NURSES and HEALTHCARE PROFESSIONALS Endorse

 The elected MNA Board of Directors, on recommendations from members on the Political Action Committee Board of Trustees, vote to endorse based on criteria including the following: